Danny Mwanga

-Jean-Marie Daniel "Danny" Mwanga (born July 17, 1991) is a Congolese-American soccer player.
+Jean-Marie Daniel "Danny" Mwanga (born 17 July 1991) is a Congolese former professional footballer who played as a forward.

 Career

 Youth

 Mwanga's father, who was an adviser to former Congolese dictator Mobutu Sese Seko, was killed during the nation's civil war in 1997, and his mother had to leave him and his sisters behind with their grandmother.
 Mwanga eventually moved to the United States in 2006, reuniting with his mother and settling in Portland, Oregon.
 He attended Jefferson High School, and played club soccer for Westside Metros Soccer Club before playing college soccer at Oregon State University (OSU).
 At OSU he started 11 matches as a freshman, scoring four goals, and was named the 2008 Pacific-10 Conference Freshman of the Year.
 The next year he was the player of the year in the conference after scoring 14 goals in 18 games, and was also selected as a second team All-American.